Multiple baseline design: Recruiting participants

 Although multiple baseline designs may employ any method of recruitment, it is often associated with "ex post facto" recruitment.
 This is because multiple baselines can provide data regarding the consensus of a treatment response.
 Such data can often not be gathered from ABA (reversal) designs for ethical or learning reasons.
 Experimenters are advised not to remove cases that do not exactly fit their criteria, as this may introduce sampling bias and threaten validity.

 Ex post facto recruitment methods are not considered true experiments, due to the limits of experimental control or randomized control that the experimenter has over the trait.
 This is because a control group may necessarily be selected from a discrete separate population.
 This research design is thus considered a quasi-experimental design.

 Concurrent designs

 Multiple baseline studies are often categorized as either concurrent or nonconcurrent.
-Concurrent designs are the traditional approach to multiple baseline studies, where all participants undergo treatment simultaneously.
+Concurrent designs are the traditional approach to multiple baseline studies, where baseline measurements of all participants start at (roughly) the same moment in real time.
 This strategy is advantageous because it moderates several threats to validity, and history effects in particular.
 Concurrent multiple baseline designs are also useful for saving time, since all participants are processed at once.
 The ability to retrieve complete data sets within well defined time constraints is a valuable asset while planning research.